MarkThackham/MarkThackham.github.io/Portfolio/machine-learning/machine-learning-seoul-bike-hire.md

 </div>

 ## Data
 The [Seoul Bike Sharing Demand Dataset](https://archive.ics.uci.edu/dataset/560/seoul+bike+sharing+demand) contains hourly counts of bike rentals in Seoul across a full year, along with weather data (temperature, humidity, wind speed, visibility, dew point, solar radiation, rainfall, snowfall), temporal features (hour, date, season), and holiday / functional day indicators.
-Features can be used to predict the number of bikes rented in a given hour, based on both environmental and calendar variables.
+Features can be used to predict the number of bikes rented in a given hour, based on both environmental and calendar features.
 The dataset contains 8,760 examples and 13 features (units in brackets):

 1. **Date** (Date)
 2. **Rented Bike** (Integer)